SC-SGS/microtrafficsim/CONTRIBUTING.md

 * Use annotations and html only where expected and helpful.
   Some useful ones:

+  `@author Dominic Parga Cacheiro`
+  declares "Dominic Parga Cacheiro" as author of the class.
+  In case of multiple authors, every author gets its own `@author`-tag.
+  This tag should be seen as credit.
+  See [File Style](#file-style) for more information.

   `@Override`
-  Indicates that the annotated method is inherited from the parent class.
+  indicates that the annotated method is inherited from the parent class.

   `{@code xyz}`
-  Can be used in JavaDocs to format text into code (with literals of the same width).
+  can be used in JavaDocs to format text into code (with literals of the same width).

   `{@literal xyz}`
-  Can be used in JavaDocs to use the literals as they are, not interpreted (e.g. as html).
+  can be used in JavaDocs to use the literals as they are, not interpreted (e.g. as html).

   `<p>...</p>`
   wraps a paragraph for formatting purpose, for instance it adds empty lines between paragraphs.